Stuart Jack: Career

-Jack joined the Foreign and Commonwealth Office in 1972 after serving with the VSO is Laos.
+Jack joined the Foreign and Commonwealth Office in 1972 after serving with the VSO in the Kingdom of Laos.
 After joining the Eastern European and Soviet Department, Jack took posts in Tokyo and Moscow.
 He went on secondment to the Bank of England from 1984 to 1985, and then returning to Tokyo for another four-year posting.

 In 1989, Jack served as the FCO's Diplomatic Service Inspector, before being posted to St. Petersburg as Consul-General from 1992 to 1995.
 He then served as Head of the FCO's Research Analysts cadre from 1996 to 1999, returning to Tokyo as Minister.
 After a brief spell back in the office in 2003–2004, Jack took his last posting as Governor of the Cayman Islands in 2005, retiring in 2009.

 Jack was appointed a Commander of the Royal Victorian Order (C.V.O.) in 1994 after the Queen's State Visit to St. Petersburg.